BoscoDomingo/BecaInnovacion/README.md

 - And check with: `SHOW PROCESSLIST`

 - Then execute: `groups_updater.sql` (open the file on MySQL Workbench and run it).
-Instructions available at https://dev.mysql.com/doc/refman/8.0/en/create-event.html & https://dev.mysql.com/doc/refman/8.0/en/alter-event.html
+Documentation available at https://dev.mysql.com/doc/refman/8.0/en/create-event.html & https://dev.mysql.com/doc/refman/8.0/en/alter-event.html

-## Other:
+## Miscellaneous:

+### Project structure:

+Main file is `/app.js`, which contains all the server setup and different node modules used.
+The second most important (and the one developers will be working on the most) is the `/routes/routes.js` file, in which every single route is handled.
+If a route doesn't exist, it won't redirect unless implemented.
+All other routes require a callback function receiving`(req,res,next)` as parameters.
+The documentation for the aforementioned is available at https://expressjs.com/en/4x/api.html#express.

-Alternative RegEx for the email:
+Alternative RegEx for email validation:
 ```
 /^(?=._[A-ZÑÁÉÍÓÚÜ])(?=._[a-zñáéíóúü])(?=._\d)[\w.!#\$%&’_+/=?^\_`{|}~\-ÑñáéíóúüÁÉÍÓÚÜ:;ÀÈÌÒÙàèìòùÁÉÍÓÚÝáéíóúýÂÊÎÔÛâêîôûÃÕãõÄËÏÖÜŸäëïöüŸ¡¿çÇŒœßØøÅåÆæÞþÐð""'.,&#@:?!()$\\/]{8,}$/
 ```